Joecsr24/AWS-FraudDectectionPipeline/Guideline.md

 Instruction:

 * Create a Kinesis Firehose Stream from the Kinesis console, on step 1,  denote the name as **data-for-fraud-detection**, choose **Direct PUT or other sources** as data source.
-* On step 2, enable data transformation, and select **fraud-func** as your lambda function.
+* Navigate to step 2, enable data transformation, and select **fraud-func** as your lambda function.
-* On step 3, select Amazon S3 as destination, and select **fraud-result** as S3 bucket.
-(You need create certain S3 bucket in advance).
+* Navigate to step 3, select Amazon S3 as destination, and specify **fraud-result** as S3 bucket.
-* On step 4, set Buffer size under **S3 buffer conditions** section as 1MB, and set buffer interval as 60 seconds.
+* Navigate step 4, set Buffer size under **S3 buffer conditions** section as 1MB, and set buffer interval as 60 seconds.
-* remain default setting for all other sections.
+* Use default setting for all other config.
 * Review the setting on step 5 and create the stream.

 ## Step 5: prepare live data